 Oh, the fun we had when we said to the kids that we would be eating Poke Bowls for dinner…

 As the main dish for the mini-cookout, we tried to make an Ahi Poke (poh-keh).
-This is a raw tuna and seaweed salad that is staple in the Hawaiian cuisine.
-This version I found on seriouseats.com and it was pretty amazing!
+This is a raw tuna and seaweed salad that is a staple in Hawaiian cuisine.
+This version I found on seriouseats.com, and it was pretty amazing!

 It is usually served on its own as a starter or on a bed of steamed rice as a main dish.
 Therefore, some describe it as deconstructed tuna sushi.
 Either way, if you love sushi or tuna sashimi, you definitely are in for a treat with this one!!

 Koen and I made some tweaks to the recipe due to the overall quantity (serving 4 adults as a main dish without the rice).
 Furthermore, as the original size of the chunks of onion and tuna were quite big and despite being sashimi grade, it was not a really pleasant mouthfeel, so we decided to chop both a bit smaller (as reflected in below recipe).
 In total, you should be able to put this delicious dish on the table in 20 minutes.

 - 500g / 12oz raw sashimi-grade tuna, cut into 1cm / ½ inch cubes

 - 125g / 4 oz sweet onion, finely chopped

 - 2 spring onions, thinly sliced on an angle

 - 2 tsp white or black sesame seeds, or a mix